 And I definitely get it – there's something about a snow-dusted line of mountaintops that sets my imagination into overdrive gets my adventurous juices flowing, too.

 So, when it came time to try and summarize my recent trip to the Canadian Rockies, the only thing I could think to do was put together a series of my best photos – most of which feature (can you guess?) lakes and mountains.

 More specifically, lakes and mountains in Alberta.

-You may have never really considered visiting Alberta before.
+You may have never really considered visiting the Canadian province of Alberta before.
 But I guarantee that you'll add at least one more place to your bucket list by the time you get to the end of this post.

 Here we go!

 I first saw a photo of Moraine Lake about 10 years ago.
 And I remember thinking that someday, somehow, I HAD to see this amazing place for myself.
 I tried last year when my friend Stephanie and I did a mini road trip through the Canadian Rockies.
 But, unfortunately we went too early in the season and the road to Moraine Lake was still closed due to avalanche risk.

 So, when I figured out I would have a second chance this year – and in September, when no roads should be closed – I put it at the top of my list.